How Tutti Frutti Clothes are Safe for Your Children

 Since starting my own clothing brand in 2016 I am more aware than ever of the importance of making sure things are properly researched ad safety tested.

-Over the 3.5 years that I have been making and selling clothes for babies and children I have seen and answered many questions from other handmade sellers asking for safety and labeling information for their own businesses.
+Over the 5 years that I have been making and selling clothes for babies and children I have researched the regulations surrounding childrenswear and answered many questions from other handmade sellers asking for safety and labeling information for their own businesses.

 How Is Tutti Frutti Clothing Safe?

-Fabric – I use only fabric that is GOTS (Global Organic Textile Standard) or Oeko-Tex Certified.
+Fabric – I use only fabric organic fabric that is either GOTS certified (or equivalent).
 This means that it has been tested for harmful chemicals and is safe for babies.
 If I can’t find out if it does not have one of these labels I do not buy it and use it.

 Machinery – I use good quality machines that are regularly serviced.
 If a needle breaks when sewing I unpick that seam and start again.